The aeroplane models of Lilienthal

 weight: 18 kg

-Original replica according to descriptions and photographs (S.Nitsch).
+Original replica according to descriptions and photographs (S.Nitsch) is on display in the museum..

 Südende-Glider 1892

-Lilienthal described it as a "gliding apparatus built over a framework".
-It is an aerodynamically sophisticated construction with fabric covering both sides of the wings.
-It flew up to a distance of 90 yards (from a launching height of 30 feet).
-From Lilienthal's papers we know the probable existence of another glider model using a similar construction but in a different size.
+Lilienthal described the Südende Glider as “über Lehrgerüst gebauter Segelapparat" (glider built over a jig).
+It is an aerodynamically sophisticated design with fabric covering both sides of the wings.
+It flew up to a distance of about 90 ft. (from a launch height of about 30 ft).
+From Lilienthal’s papers we know of the probable existence of another model of glider which employed a similar design but had different dimensions.

 wing span: 31 ft.